2020 Request for Proposals

-This year the grant program will fund six grants – three each at $5,000 and $20,000.
+This year the grant program will fund eight grants – three at $5,000 and five at $20,000.
 Grants will support land trusts and their partners in accomplishing bird conservation on private lands through activities such as strategic planning, outreach, habitat management, stewardship, and capacity building.
 In addition to funding, the Cornell Lab of Ornithology will provide technical support and advice to recipients.

 - The $5,000 awards will be given to projects that facilitate bird-focused conservation projects.
 We are looking for land trusts working collaboratively with multiple partners and/or who are willing to pass along their project ideas and lessons-learned to other land trusts by presenting a talk at a regional meeting, hosting a workshop, or presenting at the Land Trust Alliance Rally.
-Our goal is to build land trust capacity by teaching or demonstrating how birds can enhance strategic planning and mission fulfillment of land trusts, and facilitate mutually beneficial collaborations with the bird conservation community.
+Our goal is to build land trust capacity by teaching or demonstrating how birds can enhance strategic planning and mission fulfillment of land trusts (e.g. using eBird as a conservation planning tool), and facilitate mutually beneficial collaborations with the bird conservation community.
 Priority will be given to the formation of new, regional or state based land trust collaboratives with multiple partners – for examples of collaboratives, see the St. Lawrence Valley Collaborative and the Western Vermont Collaborative.

-–Applications are due March 1, 2019 with funds dispersed in May/June 2019.
-Currently we are only able to fund organizations in the US and Canada.
+–Applications are due March 1, 2020 with funds dispersed at the end of May 2020.
+Currently we are only able to fund organizations in the U.S.

 -Applicants should articulate clear project objectives, plan of activities, and expected conservation outcomes with associated measures of success.
 Visit the application page to view the proposal questions and begin filling out an application.